JCurran0499/MatrixScript/Python/README.md

 - **Tuple:** a collection of MatrixScape objects/variables in a given order
 - **Range:** a discrete range of integers from a distinct startpoint and endpoint

-The most efficient way to interact with these objects is to store them in *variables*
+The most efficient way to interact with these objects is to store them in *variables*.
 ```
 >> x = 5;
 >> y = 10;